Lymphedema: What Are Your Surgical Options?

 - Wart-like growths and extensive scarring on your skin.

-Medical Options: What You Can Do at Home to Manage Lymphedema
+Medical Options: How to Manage Lymphedema at Home

 There are several medical options to help treat lymphedema, especially during stage 1 and stage 2.
-Aliu suggests compression, elevation, infection prevention, physical therapy and massage to help alleviate swelling and other symptoms.
+Compression, elevation, infection prevention, physical therapy and massage can help alleviate swelling and other symptoms.
 Make a plan with your doctor that uses some or all of these treatments.

 Surgical Options for Lymphedema: What’s available?

 If your lymphedema progresses despite using medical treatments, you may be a candidate for surgery.
 There are several options that your doctor will discuss with you:

 - Liposuction: Once lymphatic fluid spills into your surrounding tissues, it can cause inflammation and stimulate fat stem cells to grow.
 Your surgeon removes this extra fat caused by lymphedema.
 Liposuction for lymphedema is typically an outpatient procedure with a very short recovery time.

 - Lymphaticovenous anastomosis (also referred to as lymphovenous bypass): Your surgeon uses microsurgical techniques and equipment to reroute your lymphatic system, bypassing damaged nodes and connecting lymphatic channels directly into your veins.
 The lymphovenous bypass is an outpatient surgery.
 You can return to regular activity within a few days.

 - Vascularized lymph node transfer surgery (lymphovenous transplant): Your surgeon transplants a group of lymph nodes from a healthy part of your body to the affected area, effectively rewiring the lymphatic system.
-This is an inpatient procedure with a recovery time of a few days before resuming regular activity.
+This is an inpatient procedure with a recovery time of a few days before you can resumie regular activity.

 - Charles procedure (skin grafts): Affected tissue is removed and your surgeon uses part of it as skin grafts to repair the area.
 Skin grafts require more extensive care of the surgical site after your procedure, and it can take up to one month to return to normal activity.